AdrianDuszkiewicz/realtime_decoder/README.md

 # Realtime Decoder

-Fork of realtime_decoder made by the Frank lab, adapted to work with OpenEphys [WORK IN PROGRESS}
+Fork of realtime_decoder made by the Frank lab, adapted to work with OpenEphys [WORK IN PROGRESS]